rubberducky56/rubberducky56.github.io/_drafts/2023-09-12-deobfuscating-javascript.md

 ---
 layout: post
-title: "Deobfuscating JavaScript"
+title: "Deobfuscating JavaScript, Part 1"
 author: "Mouse"
 categories: cybersecurity
 tags: [cybersecurity, programming, malware, reverse-engineering]
 image: javascript_deobfuscation.png
-permalink: /cybersecurity/deobfuscating-javascript
+permalink: /cybersecurity/deobfuscating-javascript-1
 ---
 ### Introduction
 Code obfuscation is the process of deliberately writing code in a way that makes it difficult to understand and read, to ensure that it cannot be reverse-engineered or modified.
 Some basic techniques include making the code structure more complex with redundant code, and making code less human-readable by renaming variables and functions to random character strings.
 There are multiple reasons for doing this - both innocent and malicious.
 Code obfuscation can be used to protect a company’s intellectual property, but is also used by malware developers to evade detection.
 For more on the general principles of code obfuscation, see [my previous article](https://cybermouse.xyz/cybersecurity/code-obfuscation) on it.
 This article can be considered a “part 2”.